kigawas/ink_ecies/README.md

 Generally there are two steps:

 1. The sender generates an ephemeral key pair, derives a shared secret with the recipient's public key and the ephemeral secret key.
 The sender encrypts the data with the shared secret under XChaCha20-Poly1305.
-2. The recipient derives with the shared secret with recipient's secret key and the ephemeral public key.
+2. The recipient derives the shared secret with the recipient's secret key and the ephemeral public key.

 The payload is as below: